 Personal information will not be released to third parties except to further the purpose for which you provide the information.
 We may share your personal information with third-party providers that help us provide certain content, services and functionality such as payment processors and publication distribution vendors who would be given access to your personal information solely for the limited purpose of performing the services, or providing the information, you requested and for no other purposes.
 We may also share your personal information with our partner businesses when you request a specific product or service that our partners are best able to provide.
 Except as expressly stated in this Policy, we will not disclose, including for purposes of sale, any information that we collect to a third party.

 Legal Basis for Processing Information

-Where required by the EU General Data Protection with Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“GDPR”), we will only collect and process personal information about you where we have a legal basis.
+Where required by both the California Consumer Privacy Act and the EU General Data Protection with Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (“CCPA” and “GDPR”), we will only collect and process personal information about you where we have a legal basis.
 Examples of legal bases include consent (where you have given consent), contract (where processing is necessary for entering into or the performance of a contract with you), and “legitimate interests”.